 Car accidents are not exclusive to these devastating hardships, motorcycles and trucks usually result in far harsher injuries including death.
 This year, a young motorcyclist was killed at in San Bernardino after he a car struck his motorcycle.
 Three years ago, a 4-year-old riding along with its parent died when a semi hit the motorcycle.
 It is estimated that 450 people die each year in California from motorcycle accidents alone.
 The majority of the deceased wore proper safety gear and were found to be not at fault for the accident.

-Truck accidents are also prevalent through California.
+Truck accidents are also prevalent in California.
 The National Highway Transportation Safety Administration states that 235 of 2,715 fatal road accidents in California involve a truck vehicle.
 Statistics find that most of these drivers are negligent while driving.

 For more information on California, accident laws visit this free online resource.